 Founded in 2004, in 2013 the Museum of Craft and Design moved into a former industrial building, now known as American Industrial Center, in San Francisco’s Dogpatch neighborhood.
-Designed by Gary Hutton Design and McCall Design Group, the 8,000-square-foot home of the museum features exhibition spaces, a retail store, offices, and workshops.
+Designed by Gary Hutton Design and McCall Design Group, the 8,000-square-foot home of the museum accommodates exhibition spaces, a retail store, offices, and workshops.

-Main entrance of the Museum of Craft and Design at the American Industrial Center in San Francisco’s Dogpatch neighborhood; image source: Google
+The main entrance of the Museum of Craft and Design at the American Industrial Center in San Francisco’s Dogpatch neighborhood; image source: Google

 Featured artists and designers included Arline Fisch, Rebecca Hutchinson, Dafna Kaffeman, Marianne Lettieri, Wendy Maruyama, Peddy Mergui, Marjorie Schick, and Jerry Takigawa, among others.

-The entrance of the Museum of Craft and Design on Third Street in February 2017; foreground: a 1973 Argosy Airstream part of the “Archive of Creative Culture” traveling participatory project; image © Henrik Kam; courtesy of MCD
+The entrance of the Museum of Craft and Design on Third Street in February 2017; in the foreground: a 1973 Argosy Airstream part of the “Archive of Creative Culture” traveling participatory project; image © Henrik Kam; courtesy of MCD